Type 2 Diabetes in Children

 - Limiting screen time to no more than 1 to 2 hours a day, including TV, computer, and video games

 When should I call my child's healthcare provider?

-Call your child’s healthcare provider if your child is at risk for diabetes or if your child shows any of the symptoms of type 2 diabetes listed above.
+Call your child’s healthcare provider if they are at risk for diabetes or if they show any of the symptoms of type 2 diabetes listed above.

 Key points about type 2 diabetes in children